S1mplector/Simnote/README.md

 # Simnote

-A beautifully animated journaling companion that pairs mindful writing with mood tracking, guided prompts, and ambient audio to create a calming daily ritual.
+A beautifully minimal journaling companion that pairs mindful writing with mood tracking, guided prompts, and ambient audio to create a calming daily journaling space.

 ## Table of Contents
 1. [Overview](#overview)